-- A. Responsible for providing ongoing support of the latest Resource and Patient Management System (RPMS) Pharmacy and Adverse Reaction Tracking (allergies and other adverse drug reactions) Packages at local sites, including all pharmacy related preparatory work necessary for implementing the IHS-EHR, and/or Electronic Prescribing (E-prescribing).
-This includes preinstallation file preparations, installation itself, and post-installation testing, modification and optimization. - B. .
-Coordinates with Information Technology staff, and other application coordinators, to implement integrated packages, resolve conflicts, provide secondary support on related software modules, and facilitate alignment with and optimization of the packages to the site's clinical operations in areas where package scope overlaps or is integrated with other services' function. - C. Provide consultative analysis of site clinical operations and workflow to assist sites in best aligning the EHR to clinical process in order to maximize the utility of and benefit from the E-Prescribing, RPMS/EHR Pharmacy, Point of Sale, and Adverse Reaction Packages.
-Manages the customization of the local site parameters, and addresses integration issues with other software packages.
-Periodically reviews site parameters and site specific files for accuracy and completeness. - D. Coordinates and delivers training, implementation, patch up-keep, package maintenance, and ongoing support for RPMS/EHR E-Prescribing, Pharmacy, Point of Sale and Adverse Reaction Packages for site end users to ensure optimal functionality of and maximal benefit to the site from the EHR. - E. Serves as a liaison between each site and Area CAC and IT staff, as well as OIT Consultants and IT staff to assist in the implementation, maintenance, and optimization of the E-Prescribing, Pharmacy, Point of Sale, and Adverse Reaction Packages. - F. Supports sites use of the Pharmacy Point of Sale package and assists sites in resolving Point of Sale issues. - G. Serve as a consultant to sites requesting evaluations of all aspects of Pharmacy Operations including regulatory compliance, operational efficiency, and utilization of resources.
-Provide assistance with drug formulary design and management to support cost effective and clinically efficacious use of medications.
+- Responsible for providing ongoing support of the latest Resource and Patient Management System (RPMS) Pharmacy and Adverse Reaction Tracking (allergies and other adverse drug reactions) Packages at local sites, including all pharmacy related preparatory work necessary for implementing the IHS-EHR, and/or Electronic Prescribing (E-prescribing).
+This includes pre- installation file preparations, installation itself, and post-installation testing, modification and optimization. - Coordinates and delivers training, implementation, patch up-keep, package maintenance, and on-going support for RPMS/EHR E-Prescribing, Pharmacy, Point of Sale and Adverse Reaction Packages for site end users to ensure optimal functionality of and maximal benefit to the site from the EHR. - Serves as a liaison between each site and Area CI and IT staff, as well as OIT Consultants and IT staff to assist in the implementation, maintenance, and optimization of the E-Prescribing, Pharmacy, Point of Sale, and Adverse Reaction Packages.

+Supports sites use of the Pharmacy Point of Sale package and assists sites in resolving Point of Sale issues.